CIS232/Lab6/readme.md

 Write a static boolean method named *isPalindrome* that uses recursion to determine whether a *String* argument is a palindrome.
 The method should return true if the argument reads the same forward and backwards.
 Demonstrate the method in the Question2 main method.

+HINT: Clear the string of any symbols and spaces.
+Make the letters the same case.
+Start by checking the first letter matches the last letter and recurse to check that the second letter matches the second to last letter and so on until there is one or no letters to check.

 **Points breakdown**